j4ckgrey/kebap/README.md

 # Kebap

-Kebap — rebranded from Fladder.
+Kebap — rebranded from Kebap.

 Small notes to get started: